wmpauli/LearnAI-Bootcamp/lab04.1-managing_models_with_aml/0_README.md

 The three main Azure resources we will consume in this lab are as follows:

  - An **Experimentation account** contains workspaces, which is where our projects are sitting.
 When working in teams, we can add multiple users or "seats" to an experimentation account.
-To use the AML and run experiments, we must create an experimentation account.
+To use AML and run experiments, we must create an experimentation account.
  - A **Model Management account** is for managing models.
 Model management is essential to both model development and deployment.
 We use a model management account to register models and bundle models and code (including dependencies) into **manifests**.
 Manifests are in turn used to create Docker **images**, and those images in turn build containerized web services that run instances of our deployed application, locally or in the cloud.
  - An **Environment** denotes a particular computing resource that is used for deploying and managing models.
-It can be a local computer, a Linux VM on Azure, or a Kubernetes cluster running in Azure Container Service.
+It can be a local computer, a Linux VM on Azure, or a Kubernetes cluster running in Azure Container Service (ACS).
 A model hosted in a Docker container runs in these environments and is exposed as a REST API endpoint.

 After this lab is finished, we will have a better idea of how to use AML in order to: